Pacific Cancer Telehealth and Skills-Building Series

 Originally, this project was funded from 2018-2022 by the Bristol-Myers Squibb Foundation’s Specialty Care for Vulnerable Populations Initiative to strengthen the USAPI health systems.
 Beginning in 2022, the Pacific Cancer Programs voluntarily maintained monthly telehealth sessions.
 Effective 2024, the session will be offered quarterly on the 3rd Thursday at 4:00 PM HST (3rd Friday at 12:00 PM ChST).

-Below is the list of sessions for the 2025 Pacific Cancer Program’s telehealth calendar.
-The sessions are scheduled quarterly at 4:00PM HST (3rd Friday at 12:00PM ChST) – March, June, September and December 2025.
-Sessions for the 2025 series are subject to change.
+Below is the tentative list of sessions for the 2026 Pacific Cancer Program’s telehealth calendar.
+The sessions are scheduled quarterly at 4:00PM HST (3rd Friday at 12:00PM ChST) – March, June, September, and December 2025.
+Sessions for the 2026 series are subject to change.

 If you are interested in attending our session, please REGISTER in advance.